tymyrddin/red-cloud/source/docs/iam/README.md

 ## What?

-Identifying, enumerating and exploiting overly permissive IAM users, roles and policies.
+Pentester Academy labs for identifying, enumerating and exploiting overly permissive IAM users, roles and policies.

 ## Why?